CoffeeClasses/CoffeeClasses-Spring/README.md

 You can either deploy the built `.war` file to a Tomcat server or run the application directly with the following command :

 > [!NOTE]
-> In some situations, it may be necessary to run `mvn clean` to avoid dependency issues before running the `package` command.
+> In some situations, it may be necessary to run `mvn clean` to avoid dependency issues before running the `spring-boot:run` command.

 | Linux | Windows |
 | --- | --- |